LibreLoom/Website/web/README.md

 ## Notes

 - Original HTML files are preserved in `src/pages/` for reference
-- Assets are stored in the `assets/` directory at the web root
+- Assets are stored in the `src/assets/` directory and imported as modules
 - The application uses CSS custom properties (CSS variables) for theming
 - Theme preference is saved to localStorage